 And this has been something that’s been brewing for a long time now.
 The way that international multinationals have been using tax competition, encouraging countries to cut their tax rates and also looking to minimise their tax bills through shifting profits into low tax jurisdictions.
 The OECD proposals are a huge step forward and there’s a lot more to consider.

 Things are now happening very rapidly in this space.
 The timeline for submissions on this particular Pillar 2 proposal is Monday 2nd December.
 There will be a public consultation meeting the following Monday 9th December in France.
 And the G20 is saying it wants a solution on the whole matter delivered by the end of 2020.
 So, stay tuned for what is a remarkably fast changing environment.

-Well, that’s it for the Week in Tax.
-I’m Terry Baucher and you can find this podcast on my website www.baucher.tax or wherever you get your podcasts, please send me your feedback and tell me your friends and clients.
+Well, that’s it for The Week in Tax.
+I’m Terry Baucher and you can find this podcast on my website www.baucher.tax or wherever you get your podcasts.
+Please send me your feedback and tell your friends and clients.
 And until next time have a great week.
 Ka kite āno.